rs660/league-analysis/README.md

 |  UltLogReg   |  0.844237  |  0.834024  |   10.0   |       1        |       2         |       3       |

 ## Model Analysis
 At a quick glance, `UltLogReg` improved in both training and test ROC-AUC accuracy.
 Although it might be a tiny bit more overfitted than before (test acc. > train acc. by a bit), it's still within our comfortable "best fit" margin.
 Based on the optimal parameters and hyperparameters, `teamname` and metrics related to gold difference seem to be the best predictive metrics.
 Gold difference being a strong predictor makes tons of sense, especially after all of the previous data analysis we did confirming it.
 But how did `teamname` manage to sneak in there?
 The answer is `TargetEncoder`.
 This transformation effectively encodes the win rate with respect to each category in `teamname` (e.g. each team) without response leakage.
-So in the end, the **most predictive pre/early-game metrics for match outcomes are team winrates and gold difference**.
+So in the end, the **most predictive pre/early-game (pre-15 minutes) metrics for match outcomes are team winrates and gold difference**.

 ## Comparison to BaselineLogReg (ROC-UAC Accuracies)